-- Add the lid, and place the vent to the sealing positon.
+- Add the lid, and place the vent in the sealing position.

 - Set the manual high pressure for 7 minutes.

-- When the time is up let naturally release, until L07 is displayed, then do a quick release.
+- When the time is up, let's release until L07 is displayed, then do a quick release.

 - Plate, serve and enjoy!